Neural Likelihood Approximation for Integer Valued Time Series Data: INTRODUCTION

 \section{INTRODUCTION}

 Mechanistic models where the state consists of integer values are ubiquitous across all scientific domains, but particularly in the physical and biological sciences \citep{vankampen:1992,wilkinson_stochastic_2018}.
 Integer valued states are important when the population being modelled is small and so the individual nature of the population cannot be ignored.
 Models of these types are used extensively for modelling in epidemiology \citep{allen_primer_2017}, ecology \citep{mckane_predator_2005}, chemical reactions \citep{wilkinson_stochastic_2018}, queuing networks \citep{breuer_introduction_2005} and gene regulatory networks \citep{shea:1985}, to name but a few examples.
-In working with mechanistic models, typically the main interest is in learning or inferring their parameters, rather than unobserved hidden states, as the parameters are directly related to the individual level mechanisms that drive the overall dynamics \citep{cranmer_frontier_2020}.

-A combination of factors such as non-linear dynamics, partial observation and a complicated latent structure makes the inference of parameter posteriors a challenging problem.
-The likelihood is generally intractable and although methods that can sample from the exact posteriors exist---many based on simulation of the model itself---these can become computationally prohibitive in many situations \citep{doucet:2015,sherlock:2015}.
-Observations of a system with low noise are particularly challenging for simulation based methods, as the realisations that must be simulated are effectively rare events and hence generated with low probability \citep{delmoral:2015,drovandi:2016,black_importance_2019}.
-Simulation based inference methods also scale poorly with `tall data', which refers to large numbers of iid observations \citep{bardenet:2017}.
-In our context, such data arises from multiple short time series.

-\textbf{Our contribution---}In this paper we construct a neural conditional density estimator (NCDE) for modelling the full likelihood of integer valued time series data.
-Specifically, we design an autoregressive model using a convolutional neural network (CNN) architecture with an explicit casual structure to model conditional likelihoods by a mixture of discretised logistic distributions.
-The likelihood approximation is trained using a modified sequential neural likelihood algorithm \citep{papamakarios_sequential_2019} to jointly train the model and sample from an approximation of the posterior.
-This approach has three advantages over current methods: \begin{itemize} \item An autoregressive model allows us to approximate the likelihood of the \emph{entire} time series, rather than fit to summary statistics calculated from the time series.
-Summary statistics are not suitable in many applications; for example, in outbreak data from small populations \citep{walker:2017}.

-\item Utilising causal convolutions means that evaluating the likelihood only requires a single neural network evaluation, rather than the sequential evaluation of a recurrent based architecture.
-This allows for fast training and MCMC sampling.

-\item Finally, our likelihood approximation is differentiable with respect to the parameters of the model, so a fast Hamiltonian Monte Carlo (HMC) kernel \citep{neal_mcmc_2011} can be used rather than a naïve random walk MCMC kernel. \end{itemize}